(Note: This post was updated on July 23 with further information.)

 Wrigley Field, Chicago

-While the jury is still out on whether the Cubs will admit fans for home games at Wrigley Field, there have been reports that the Wrigley Rooftop bleachers across the street will be open.
+While the jury is still out on whether the Cubs will admit fans for home games at Wrigley Field, the Wrigley Rooftop bleachers across the street will be open.
 Though it’s likely that attendance on the rooftops will be somewhat limited as well, it certainly makes for an opportunity to enjoy an MLB game as “normally” as possible.

 If you don’t want to spring for admission onto the rooftop bleachers, there’s always camping out on Sheffield or Waveland avenues and waiting for a home run ball to come your way.